NYCOpportunity/growingupnyc-patterns/src/components/hero/hero-light.md

+**Source:** `src/components/hero/hero`

 The Hero Light component is an introductory header with a blank background.
-On Growing Up NYC, this component is used on the Events Detail Page.